cosmetic background

 We created this guide to show you the tricks to simple fish drawing and help you sketch a lifelike fish in six easy steps!

-If illustrations work better for you, keep reading to discover images for every step of the fish drawing.
+If illustrations work better for you, keep reading to discover images for every step of the fish body drawing.
 Feel free to explore them at your own pace!

-Sketching Tools For Simple Fish Drawing
+Sketching Tools For Easy Fish Drawing

 • An H pencil: These pencils have a hard lead that leaves a light trace on the paper.
 That makes H pencils ideal for sketching because you can easily enhance the appearance of lines or erase mistakes in the later stages of fish drawing.